Roblox will host music launch party for hip-hop artist KSI

 Since concerts can’t be held during the pandemic, the virtual event is the next best thing, and entertainers such as John Legend and Travis Scott have been taking advantage of it to expand their brands in the digital realm.

-It’s part of Roblox‘s plan to expand into education and music as ways to get more people on the Roblox platform and spending more time on a daily basis inside Roblox’s metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.
+It’s part of Roblox‘s plan to expand into education and music as ways to get more people on its platform and spending more time daily inside Roblox’s metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.

 Webinar